mrernst/ycbid_gen/README.md

 #### Usage

-Download the 3d laserscans with textures from the ycb-webpage > link , put them in /models then run the model converter ./model_converter.sh path/to/tar/model/files/folder.
+Download the tar compressed 16k 3d laserscans with textures from the ycb webpage [Link](http://ycb-benchmarks.s3-website-us-east-1.amazonaws.com), put them in /models then run the model converter

+./model_converter.sh path/to/tar/model/files/folder.

 The database generator then is used in the following way: python3 ycbid_gen.py --scenes 10 --n_occluders 2 --objects_in_universe 15 --desired_occlusion 0.2